Buying real estate in Serbia?

 What interest rates do US citizens get in Serbia in 2026?

-As of early 2026, the typical mortgage interest rate range for US citizens in Serbia is approximately 5% to 7% effective annual rate, depending on whether you choose a fixed or variable rate product and the currency indexation of your loan.
+As of early 2026, the typical mortgage interest rate range for US citizens in Serbia is roughly 4% to 7% effective annual rate (EKS), depending on whether you choose a fixed or variable rate product, the loan currency, and your personal risk profile.

 Can I use US income to qualify in Serbia right now?